 Tables A-1, A-2 and A-3 list the Pentium 4 and Intel Xeon processor performance-monitoring events that can be counted or sampled.
 Table A-1 lists the non-retirement events, and Table A-2 lists the at-retirement events.
 Tables A-4, A-5, and A-6 describes three sets of parameters that are available for three of the at-retirement counting events defined in Table A-2.
-Table A-7 shows which of the non-retirement and at retirement events are logical processor specific (TS) (see Section 18.11.4) and which are non-logical processor specific (TI).
+Table A-7 shows which of the non-retirement and at retirement events are logical processor specific (TS) (see Section 18.14.4) and which are non-logical processor specific (TI).

-Some of the Pentium 4 and Intel Xeon processor performance-monitoring events may be available only to specific models in the IA-32 processor family.
-The performance-monitoring events listed in Tables A-1 and A-2 apply to processors with CPUID signature that matches family encoding 15, model encoding 0, 1, 2 3, or 4.
-Tables A-3 applies to IA-32 processors with CPUID signature that matches family encoding 15, model encoding 3 or 4.
+Some of the Pentium 4 and Intel Xeon processor performance-monitoring events may be available only to specific models.
+The performance-monitoring events listed in Tables A-1 and A-2 apply to processors with CPUID signature that matches family encoding 15, model encoding 0, 1, 2, 3, 4, or 6.
+Table A-3 applies to processors with a CPUID signature that matches family encoding 15, model encoding 3, 4 or 6.

-The functionality of performance-monitoring events in Pentium 4 and Intel Xeon processors is also available when IA-32e mode is enabled.
+The functionality of performance-monitoring events in Pentium 4 and Intel Xeon processors is also available when IA-32e mode is enabled